matys18/y-currency/readme.md

 **Y-currency**
 --------------

 Easy currency conversion and currency information retrieval using the Yahoo Finance API where the rates are updated every few minutes.
-A full list of valid currency symbols is available in the bottom of the page.

 **Installation:**